apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 {% endblock %}
 ```

-Because we extended the `outerLayout`, you can avoid duplicating a lot of markup.
+Because we extended the `outerLayout`, we can avoid duplicating a lot of markup.

+**But what about editable content?** Good question!
+That's the next topic.